redwan-islam-rumman/protectronbot.github.io/README.md

 # Welcome to the ProtectronBot Documentation!

 This guide will teach you how to install and configure [@protectronbot](http://t.me/protectronbot) for your Telegram group.
 We'll also explain all of the bot's features.
-If you have any questions that aren't answered here, please join our support chat: [https://t.me/antispamchat](https://t.me/antispamchat)
+Please join our channel: [https://t.me/protectronnews](https://t.me/protectronnews)

 ## What ProtectronBot Can Do: